KIT-CMS/Excalibur/README.md

 - Create a profile plot by using `--tree-draw-options prof`.
 - The --live and --www arguments are handy to directly open plots or upload them to your webspace.
 - Have a look at the full list of command line arguments: `merlin.py -h`

+Congratulations!
+You have completed the Excalibur tutorial! :+1: